stionic/halanews-document/docs/getting-started-config.md

 ![](assets/config-website-url.png)

+## Terms and Conditions page

+Default you simple create page in WordPress with slug `app-terms` then app will open this page when click Terms and Conditions in Login.

+If you want to change slug just edit in `/src/assets/i18n/en.json`

+Open en.json file with a text editor and edit `general.config._terms_login` (line 5)

 ## App Information

 The application should be unique, so you need to provide application information such as ID, version, application name to make sure it is unique.